-- (a) In general.
-The minimum yard requirements for uses located in the residence and office residence districts shall be as set forth in Table 552-18 Minimum Front Yard Requirements, Table 552-19 Minimum Corner Side Yard Requirements, Table 552-20 Minimum Interior Side and Rear Yard Requirements (Except Single-, Two- and Three-family Dwellings in Interior Districts), Table 552-21 Minimum Interior Side Yard Requirements for Single-, Two- and Three-family Dwellings in Interior Districts, Table 552-22 Rear Yard Requirements for Single-, Two- and Three-family Dwellings in Interior Districts, and in Chapter 535, Regulations of General Applicability, except as provided below.
-Required yards shall be unobstructed from the ground level to the sky, except as provided as a permitted obstruction in Chapter 535, Regulations of General Applicability. - (b) Front yard increased.
-The required front yard shall be increased where the established front yard of the closest principal building originally designed for residential purposes located on the same block face on either side of the property exceeds the front yard required by the zoning district.
-In such case, the required front yard shall be not less than such established front yard, provided that where there are principal buildings originally designed for residential purposes on both sides of the property, the required front yard shall be not less than that established by a line joining those parts of both buildings nearest to the front lot line, not including any obstructions allowed by Table 535-1 Permitted Obstructions in Required Yards.
+(a) In general.
+The minimum front yard requirements for uses located in the urban neighborhood and residential mixed-use districts shall be as set forth in Table 540-18, Minimum Front Yard Requirements in Urban Neighborhood and Residential Mixed-Use Districts, except as otherwise required in this section.

+(b) Front yard increased, interior built form overlay districts.
+The required front yard shall be increased in the interior built form overlay districts where the established front yard of the closest principal building originally designed for residential purposes located on the same block face on either side of the property exceeds the front yard required by the zoning district.
+In such case, the required front yard shall be not less than such established front yard, provided that where there are principal buildings originally designed for residential purposes on both sides of the property, the required front yard shall be not less than that established by a line joining those parts of both buildings nearest to the front lot line, not including any obstructions allowed by Table 540-22, Permitted Obstructions in Required Yards.
 In determining an increase in the required front yard, one (1) of the nearest principal residential structures maybe removed from consideration where such structure exceeds the established front yard of any other such building on the same block face by twenty-five (25) feet or more and there are no fewer than four (4) principal residential structures on the block face, including the proposed structure.
-In such instance, the next-nearest principal building originally designed for residential purposes shall be incorporated in determining the increased front yard. - (c) Front yard decreased.
-The required front yard may be decreased where the established front yard of the majority of the principal structures on the same block face are less than the front yard required by the zoning district, provided the following standards are met: - (1) There are no fewer than four (4) principal structures on the block face, including the proposed structure. - (2) The decreased front yard shall not be less than the established front yard of the principal structures on either side of the property.
-The front yard is established by a line joining those parts of both buildings nearest to the front lot line, not including any obstructions allowed by Table 535-1 Permitted Obstructions in Required Yards or attached garages. - (d) Front or corner side yard decreased in office residence districts.
-When the mixed-use commercial and residential floor area ratio premium standards are met in the office residence districts, the front or corner side yard requirement may be eliminated where adjacent to a goods and services corridor provided an unobstructed site triangle of not less than twenty (20) feet from a street or alley intersection is maintained. - (e) Interior side yard increased.
-Increased interior side yard requirements shall be provided in the residence and office residence districts in the following circumstances: - (1) When the length of a building along an interior side property line exceeds seventy-five (75) percent of
+In such instance, the next-nearest principal building originally designed for residential purposes shall be incorporated in determining the increased front yard.

+- (c) Front yard decreased, in general.
+The required front yard may be decreased where the established front yard of the majority of the principal structures on the same block face are less than the front yard required by the urban neighborhood or residential mixed-use zoning district, provided the decreased front yard shall not be less than the established front yard of the principal structures on either side of the property.
+The front yard is established by a line joining those parts of both buildings nearest to the front lot line, not including any obstructions allowed by Table 540-22, Permitted Obstructions in Required Yards or attached garages. - (d) Front yard decreased in residential mixed-use districts.
+In addition to section (c) above, the minimum front yard requirement may be eliminated where adjacent to a goods and services corridor in the residential mixed-use districts when the mixed-use commercial and residential floor area ratio premium standards are met provided an unobstructed site triangle of not less than twenty (20) feet from a street or alley intersection is maintained.